ephemeraHQ/convos-app/features/authentication/authentication.readme.md

 ## Authentication Flow

-1. **Passkey Authentication via Privy**
+1. **Passkey Authentication via Turnkey**

-   - The user logs in using a passkey with Privy
+   - The user logs in using a passkey with Turnkey
-   - Successful authentication provides access to a Privy account, which in turn gives access to a smart contract Ethereum wallet
+   - Successful authentication creates a sub-organization and wallet in Turnkey
+   - The backend communicates with Turnkey to manage the wallet creation and access

-2. **Smart Contract Wallet as Signer**
+2. **Turnkey Wallet as Signer**

-   - The Ethereum wallet obtained from Privy acts as the cryptographic signer
+   - The Ethereum wallet obtained from Turnkey acts as the cryptographic signer
    - This wallet is used to create an XMTP inbox

 3. **Signing the Firebase AppCheck Token**